-- Quantify the amount of water to be made available, offset, and/or saved in average for AWS projects and the total nutrient reduction for springs restoration projects.
-See the funding application for more information. - See General Conditions for Receiving Funds for more information.
+- Quantify the amount of water to be made available, offset, and/or saved for AWS projects and the total nutrient reduction for springs restoration projects.
+See the Application Form for more information. - See also General Conditions for Receiving Funds for more information.